SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 This interaction is even stronger than a hydrogen bond due to added electrostatic strength due to the charges, but is also pH dependent.

 ### van der Waals Interactions: Tight Packing Using Nonpolar Contacts
-van der Waals interactions is an expression which covers multiple intermolecular forces including the attractive or repulsive electrostatic interactions originating from permanent multipoles (Keesom interactions), the attractive electrostatic interactions between instantaneously formed multiples (dispersion interactions or London interactions), the attractive interactions between permanent multipoles and induced multiples (induction interactions), and finally the repulsive interactions resulting from the Pauli exclusion princple which prohibit two atoms from occuring the same space simultaneously.
+[van der Waals interactions](https://en.wikipedia.org/wiki/Van_der_Waals_force) is an expression which covers multiple intermolecular forces including the attractive or repulsive electrostatic interactions originating from permanent multipoles (Keesom interactions), the attractive electrostatic interactions between instantaneously formed multiples (dispersion interactions or London interactions), the attractive interactions between permanent multipoles and induced multiples (induction interactions), and finally the repulsive interactions resulting from the Pauli exclusion princple which prohibit two atoms from occuring the same space simultaneously.
 While the previous is fairly complicated, we can simplify and say van der Waals interactions constitute short ranged attaction and even shorter ranged repulsion.
 Van der Waals interactions are responsible for the tight packing of proteins with a fraction of space filled inside a protein being around 74% being the same value as the most efficient packing of identical spheres.
 However, proteins are not perfectly packed, as we do observe internal protein dynamics.
 Instead proteins obtain such a high packing fraction due to the difference sizes and shapes the amino acid side chains.

 ## The Statistics of Protein Folding - Why do Proteins Fold?
-From the previous discussion of the forces should not be clear that the hetrogeneity of the amino acids yields the posibility for the protein to interact strongly with itself allowing and the sequence of amino acids (the primary structure) is of great importance in determining the structure formed by proteins.
+From the previous discussion of the forces should not be clear that the hetrogeneity of the amino acids yields the posibility for the protein to interact strongly with itself allowing and the sequence of amino acids ([the primary structure](https://en.wikipedia.org/wiki/Protein_primary_structure)) is of great importance in determining the structure formed by proteins.
 However, there are many ways a protein can interact with it self, so why does proteins tend to adapt a specific three-dimensional structure?
 To answer this question we will use a combination of statistics, which deals with the probability of events occuring, and thermodynamics, which deals with flow of heat and energy and spontanity of processess.
 This combined decipline is called [statistical thermodynamics](https://en.wikipedia.org/wiki/Statistical_mechanics) and is the fundation for my research.
-Using statistical thermodynamics we will now demonstrate why proteins fold and unfold under various conditions, however lets start by looking at how probability and thermodynamics connects:
+Using statistical thermodynamics we will now demonstrate why proteins fold and unfold under various conditions, however lets start by looking at how probability and thermodynamics connects.

 ### Probability and Thermodynamics: Statistical Thermodynamics
 Probability calculations in their most simple form is something we all encounter at some point in our life, however statistical thermodynamics complicates it slightly by the introduction of the words _microstate_ and _partition function_ however the words can be very explained by comparing to something tangible: The probabily of obtain specific values when rolling a dice as illustrated in the image below.